 What special precautions should I follow?

-- tell your doctor and pharmacist if you are allergic to pramlintide, any other medications, or metacresol.
+- tell your doctor and pharmacist if you are allergic to pramlintide, any other medications, metacresol, or any other ingredients in the pramlintide pen.
+Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking.
-Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: antihistamines; certain antidepressants ('mood elevators') called tricyclic antidepressants; certain medications to treat asthma, diarrhea, lung disease, mental illness, motion sickness, overactive bladder, pain, Parkinson's disease, stomach or intestinal cramps, ulcers, and upset stomach; cisapride (Propulsid); laxatives; metoclopramide (Reglan); and stool softeners.
+Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: acarbose (Precose); antihistamines; atropine (Atropen, in Lomotil, others); certain antidepressants ('mood elevators') called tricyclic antidepressants; certain medications to treat asthma, diarrhea, lung disease, mental illness, motion sickness, overactive bladder, pain, Parkinson's disease, stomach or intestinal cramps, ulcers, and upset stomach; laxatives;miglitol (Glyset); and stool softeners.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- if you are taking a medication for pain such as acetaminophen (Tylenol), take it at least 1 hour before or 2 hours after you use pramlintide.
+- if you are taking oral contraceptives (birth control pills), pain medications, or antibiotics, take them at least 1 hour before or 2 hours after you use pramlintide.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while using pramlintide, call your doctor.